omrik/jamf_it/README.md

 ## Acknowledgments

 - Thanks to the Jamf community for their valuable insights into the API
-- Special thanks to [original script author or inspiration] for the initial idea
+- Special thanks to https://github.com/jp-cpe/check-application-usage for the initial idea